yeluH/MT_FI/README.md

 ## Issues
 - Errors were found in setting scoring metrics for logistic regression.
 (20240903) *Solved*
 - Errors were found in merging transformed data.
 (20241122) *Solved*
+- Issues were found with the variable 'dvfpath' (20250115)